jsheroes/website/src/pages/speak.md

 We have received <strong>340 proposals</strong> until the end of December 2023.
 Speakers will be announced sometime in early February. -->

-We encourage people of all ages, races, genders and religions, to submit proposals until the end of December 2024.
+We encourage people of all ages, races, genders and religions, to send their proposals until the end of December 2024.
 We would like to ensure everyone that our process of selecting the talks will be <strong>fair</strong> and <strong>transparent</strong>, as the entire concept behind JSHeroes.

-You can read more about [our 2023 CFP process](/blog/call-for-papers-2023-insights) to have a better idea about how we select our speakers.
+Before sending a proposal, it might be worth reading [this article](/blog/how-to-write-a-good-talk-proposal) about what makes a CFP proposal good.

 <br/>
-<a href="https://sessionize.com/jsheroes-2025" target="_blank" rel="noreferrer noopener" class="cta-button">Submit Proposal</a>
+<a href="https://sessionize.com/jsheroes-2025" target="_blank" rel="noreferrer noopener" class="cta-button">Send Proposal</a>

 ## ✍ What we are looking for